PM calls on X to comply with UK laws ‘immediately’ amid row over Grok deepfakes

 Social media platform X must act to comply with UK laws “immediately”, the Prime Minister has said as he welcomed reports the company had imposed new restrictions on its AI chatbot Grok.

-The post is the Prime Minister’s first on X since January 8, when he appeared to step back from using the social media platform amid a row over Grok’s production of sexualised images of women and children.
+The post was his first on the site since January 8, when he appeared to step back from using X amid a row over Grok’s production of sexualised images of women and children.

 On Wednesday night, X said it would prevent Grok “editing images of people in revealing clothes” and block users from generating similar images of real people in countries where it is illegal.